This is the

 If it’s an emergency, call or text instead of using Slack.

 You’ll be invited to our GitHub org via your @truss.works email address.
 You can create a new account with your @truss.works email address, or we can add your existing account to our org.
 (If you’re not an engineer, you may not need to be in GitHub much or at all.)
-Ask in #truss-infra more information or assistance.
+Ask in #truss-internal-it-support more information or assistance.

 We tend to use one GitHub account with multiple client organizations (and GitHub supports that model well), so it’s really up to you.
 You will need to maintain account security (2FA, etc) for the account you do use.